sjm-steffann/dhcpkit/docs/developer/option_handler.rst

 One example is when a handler determines that the :class:`.ServerIdOption` in the request refers to a difference :class:`.DUID` than that of the server.
 In those cases the handler can throw a :class:`.CannotRespondError` exception.
 This will stop all processing and prevent a response from being sent to the client.

+An option handler should not abort in the post processing phase.
+When post processing starts all handlers should be able to assume that the response is finished and that they can rely on the response being sent.

 Example of an OptionHandler
 ---------------------------